National Association of Social Workers (NASW) Credentials

 Advanced Practice Specialty Credentials – Master of Social Work

-• Additional Requirements: Current license as a professional social worker, adherence to the NASW Code of Ethics and NASW Standards for End of Life Care.
+• Additional Requirements: Current master’s-level social work license; submission of performance evaluations from at least one social work supervisor and two social work colleagues; and attestation/adherence to the NASW Code of Ethics and NASW Standards for Palliative and End of Life Care.

 • Fees: $165 for NASW or National Council of Hospice and Palliative Professionals (NCHPP) members; $450 for non-members